 Factions & Prestige

-A character’s prestige is their standing among factions of the world.
+A character’s or party's prestige is their standing among factions of the world.
 There are two types of prestige, trusted for allies and feared for enemies.
 The prestige of a character varies from location to location and faction to faction based on faction allegiances and hostilities.
-Raising trusted prestige with one faction can raise a character with a faction's allies to a maximum of member.
-Raising trusted prestige will also raise feared prestige with a faction's enemies to a maximum of dread.
-The factions available to a character are based on the character’s morality and interactions with the faction.
+Gaining trusted prestige with a faction can also gain feared prestige with that faction's enemies.
+A character's interactions with a faction members will determine their how the faction views them.

 Intel: Character gains a source of information for the realm the faction operates within.
 Intel can be used for additional information about quests or storylines that the characters are involved in and may be used to start a quest or storyline.

 Safe House: Character is provided with a safe place to hide self, party, or guests from those outside of the faction.
 Safe houses can be compromised by the wrong people finding out about it.

 Discount: The character is granted 10% price cuts on all goods purchased through the factions.

 Fence: The character finds a place to sell stolen goods they have acquired.